jiridanek/definitely_typed/README.md

 ### User experience

   - Option 1: https://github.com/dart-lang/source_gen and annotation that specifies what .d.ts I want to use; How to get the .d.ts?
-  - Option 2: generate Dart code for all DefinitelyTyped .d.ts files and upload everything to Dart Pub
+  - Option 2: generate Dart code for popular DefinitelyTyped .d.ts files and upload everything to Dart Pub

 Option 1 is more concrete regarding what needs doing.
 I will be pursuing that.
+Option 2 has the advantage that it is _me_ who discovers breakages caused by incompletely implemented parser, not the poor people trying to use the package.

 ### When it is done